nitro-stack/nitro-workshop/docs/step3.md

 npm run start:azure
 ```

-After the server is started, you can test if your new endpoints behave correctly using `curl`:
+When the server is started, you can test if your new endpoints behave correctly using `curl`:

 ```sh
 curl http://localhost:7071/api/stories